 Having a child diagnosed with anxiety or depression can be a worrying time for parents, and equally scary and frightening for a child.

-A report published last year by NHS Digital revealed that one in eight children and young people in England have a mental health problem.
+A report published in 2018 by NHS Digital revealed that one in eight children and young people in England have a mental health problem.
 According to the Royal College of Psychiatrists, nearly 300,000 young people in Britain have an anxiety disorder.